West's Furniture Showroom: Heritage listing

 West's Furniture Showroom was listed on the Queensland Heritage Register on 4 December 2015 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The former West's Furniture Showroom (opened in 1953) is important in demonstrating the evolution of architecture and design in the 1950s in Queensland.
 Purpose-designed as a showroom for Modern furniture, it was influential in the promotion of contemporary design both within the design community and to the general public.
 It is a distinctive example of a 1950s showroom in Queensland, reflecting modern design principles and aspirations.

 The former West's Furniture Showroom is important in demonstrating the principal characteristics of a 1950s showroom, with its carefully detailed shopfront and entrance; large display windows; well-lit, open-plan interior; and clear division between public and private space, with functional and storage spaces located at the rear of the building.
 It is a fine example of a purpose-designed furniture showroom designed in a bold, modernist style that complemented the furniture it sold.

 The place is a good example of the work of architect Dr Karl Langer, and is important in demonstrating the principal characteristics of his work.
 Most notably, it features an open, functional plan; the expressive use of simplified, angular forms to create a dramatic main shopfront; the manipulation of the effects of natural light, both within the showroom and from the perspective of the viewer outside; a restrained use of high-quality materials, including stone, concrete, glass and timber; and the integration of the interior with the exterior by utilising the effects of glass, water and reflections.

 The place is important because of its aesthetic significance.

-The West's Furniture Showroom has aesthetic significance as a distinctive building of exceptional architectural quality.
-In its extensive use of concrete and glass complemented by simple primary colours, stained timber and stone, the showroom illustrates the honest use of materials and minimal aesthetic that characterises the mid-20th century modern movement.
-This is further complemented by the transparent shopfront with subtle framing, open plan interior supported by a single row of columns, and the emphasis on natural lighting.
+The West's Furniture Showroom has significance as a distinctive building of architectural quality.
+In its use of concrete and glass complemented by primary colours, stained timber and stone, the showroom illustrates the use of materials and minimal aesthetic that characterises the mid-20th century modern movement.
+This is further complemented by the transparent shopfront with framing, open plan interior supported by a single row of columns, and the emphasis on natural lighting.

 The main shopfront, with its bold composition of slanted display windows, curvilinear concrete pond and large angled awning, makes an important contribution to the streetscape, standing out dramatically from the adjacent commercial buildings.